-- All sheep exhibited in this department must have been born on or after January 1 of current year. - Exhibitor must own market sheep by May 15 of current year. - Sheep weigh-in is TBA from 3-5 PM. - Awards: Champion & Reserve Champion Market Lamb and Market Pair - □ Single Market Lamb: Will be divided into Light, Medium and Heavy Weight classes - Market Pair: When one lamb from a pair was not allowed to show as a Single Market Lamb (due to 1 entry per class), that lamb will be allowed to show as a pair.
+- Lambs shown in Market Class cannot be shown in Breeding Class. - All sheep exhibited in this department must have been born on or after January 1 of current year. - Exhibitor must own market sheep by May 15 of current year. - Sheep weigh-in is Tuesday, July 26 from 3-5 p.m. - Single Market Lamb: Will be divided into Light, Medium and Heavy Weight classes - Market Pair: When one lamb from a pair was not allowed to show as a Single Market Lamb (due to 1 entry per class), that lamb will be allowed to show as a pair.
 One lamb must have been shown in the Single Market Lamb class.